Virginia Tech® home

 This award recognizes a team in which their proposed solutions is innovative and not using standard ISE tools.
 This team has not only selected an innovative solution but also produced a significant impact on their client.

-Advisor: Dr. Charlie Klauer
+Advisor: Dr. Brian Kleiner

-Company Contact: Jonathan Gorbach
+Company Contact: Joseph Wheeler

 Project Abstract